xquintana/DumpReport/README.md

 _DumpReport_ is a console application that creates a report as an HTML file from a Windows user-mode dump, using WinDBG or CDB debuggers.
 It shows the call stack of all threads, the exception details (if any), the modules loaded in the process as well as the environment details of the target machine.
-Since it's a command-line application, it can also be called by a script so, for example, the report could be sent by e-mail or published on the intranet.
+Since it's a command-line application, it can also be called by a script so, for example, the report can be sent by e-mail or published on the intranet.
 Although it's been mainly designed to analyze crash dumps of Windows applications developed in C++ (managed and/or unmanaged), it can also be used to read hang dumps or .Net dumps.